-A while back, we did a Digitiser special.
+A while back, we did a Digitiser special on the surreal Teletext magazine.
 For non-UK sorts, this was a Teletext video game type of “website” thing in the 1990s on Teletext (a TV information retrieval service) that was enormously popular.

 Digitiser the Show

 Rose spent the following years writing for various minor kids TV shows, but by circa 2013 fired up his gaming interest again and launched the Digitiser2000 website.

 You know what?
 Not even a decade of austerity, wage stagnation, and a housing crisis here in the UK could stop us contributing £1,000 to that!
 Sorry, we meant £10.
 Yes.

 Rose, as Mr. Biffo, is the host.
 But he’s joined by an assortment of other people.
 They’re all British.
 It’s a British show, what do you expect?

-Video game TV shows have always been bloody dreadful, really, except for occasional moments on GamesMaster and Bad Influence here in the UK.
+Video game TV shows have always been bloody dreadful, really, except for occasional moments on GamesMaster and Bad Influence (here in the UK).
 Video game to film adapations are even worse.

 And it’s great fun.
 Proper retro gaming.
-Some really goddamn bizzare surreal humour.
+Some really goddamn bizarre surreal humour.
 And not as much profanity as you might expect.
 It is British, after all.

 And as an edit here in January 2020, the YouTube channel pumps out some amusing things involving this and that.

 Like, Beanus.
 I mean just Google that to discover how incredibly disturbing (and yet so appealing) a character can be.
 Because Beanus likes beans.